ipfs-inactive/blog/src/21-pubsub/index.md

 Before going down the road of implementing a new pubsub system, we did a fairly extensive review of as much pubsub literature and research as we could find.
-We are planning on doing a writeup on this process soon, but we've been pretty busy implementing the system itself up to now.
+We are planning on doing a writeup on this process soon, but we've been pretty busy implementing other things and haven't had time to get to that yet.

 We have recently merged a simple, experimental pubsub implementation into go-ipfs.
-While the implementation is experimental, and is by no means as performant or secure as our imagined 'final' implementation, this new feature does allow for some very fun new applications to be developed.
+The implementation is experimental, and is very far from the performance and security levels we expect from our long-term target.
+But already, this feature does allow for some very useful and fun new applications to be developed.
 In this post I will explain how to get started using `ipfs pubsub` and give some example applications that can and have been built using it.

 First off, to enable the pubsub code, make sure you're running a recent version of go-ipfs, or try out the pre-built floodsub binaries up on [the distributions